 |Sony A7R« »||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-||Sony A7R|

 It is notable that the A7 II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The Q Typ 116 does not feature such a mic input.

 Both the Q Typ 116 and the A7 II have been discontinued, but can regularly be found used on eBay.
 The A7 II was replaced by the Sony A7 III, while the Q Typ 116 was followed by the Leica Q2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 Review summary: Leica Q Typ 116 vs Sony A7 II

-So what conclusions can be drawn?
+So what is the bottom line?
 Is the Leica Q Typ 116 better than the Sony A7 II or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detailed viewfinder: Has higher resolution electronic viewfinder (3680k vs 2400k dots).

 - Fewer buttons to press: Is equipped with a touch-sensitive rear screen to facilitate handling.